KXCB: Journal Communications and Salem Media

 Journal Communications purchased KBBX in January 1998, and changed the programming to Regional Mexican music in April of that year.
 On May 10, 2002, as part of a major format shuffle, the format moved to then-sister station 97.7 FM.
 After two weeks of simulcasting, the AM station became KHLP with an advice talk format.

 In April 2005, it was announced that Journal had sold KHLP to Salem Communications, and in December of that year, the station switched to conservative talk as "Newstalk 1420 KOTK".
 On September 4, 2008, KOTK flipped to a Spanish Christian radio format with the slogan "La Luz" (The Light).

 On April 4, 2016, KOTK switched back to conservative talk, branded as "94.5/1420 The Answer".

 Hickory Radio

 In July 2018, Hickory Radio purchased the station from Salem Media Group.

 On March 31, 2019, KOTK flipped to a simulcast of co-owned KOBM (1490 AM), airing an oldies format branded as "Boomer Radio".
 The following day, KOTK changed call letters to KOBM, with 1490 AM adopting the KIBM call letters.

 On December 20, 2022, the station changed its call sign to KXCB.
 On February 1, 2023, KXCB dropped the KIBM simulcast and became a country music station aimed at Council Bluffs, Iowa, branded as "Bluffs Country 106.5".

+On June 1, 2026, citing stiff competition from the two Omaha country stations, KXCB flipped back to the "Boomer Radio" oldies format.
+While most programming again originates from "Boomer" flagship KIBM, "Boomer In The Bluffs" retained KXCB's Council Bluffs-oriented elements, including six daily newscasts, a "Belonging in the Bluffs" feature, a weekly interview with the mayor of Council Bluffs, and Iowa Hawkeyes football.